VaibhavJadhav-27/Vendor_Management_webapp/README.md

 # Vendor_Management_webapp
-This is a Vendor Management Web Appkication.
+This is a Vendor Management Web Application.